Margaret Isabel McHenry: Philanthropy

+Public & Social Life

+In 1924, Margaret Isabel McHenry was among the guests at a state dinner at Rideau Hall hosted by Governor General Lord Byng of Vimy and Lady Byng in honour of Edward, Prince of Wales (later King Edward VIII).

+In 1930, McHenry and her daughter, Margaret Isabel "Babe" McDonald (née McHenry), were received in a private papal audience by Pope Pius XI at the Apostolic Palace in Vatican City.

-Death and funeral
+Death & Funeral

-Margaret McHenry died on 26 May 1932, with her funeral held at the McHenry waterfront residence on 28 May 1932.
+Margaret Isabel McHenry died on 26 May 1932, with her funeral held at the McHenry waterfront residence on 28 May 1932.
 On 7 October 1932, the CWLC held its annual conference, that year in Gananoque, Ontario, where delegates remembered their late president Mrs. McHenry in "high esteem" and offered a Requiem Mass in her honour.
 McHenry was interred alongside her late husband William John "W.J."
 McHenry at St Francis Xavier Cemetery in Brockville, Ontario.